All we say to America is, "Be true to what you said on paper."

 On April 3, 1968, an incredible speech was given at the Mason Temple in Memphis, Tennessee.
 Dr. Martin Luther King, jr. gave a speech supporting the sanitation workers of Memphis Tennessee in ther strike.
 It would be the last time Dr. Martin Luther King Jr would ever address a crowd.
 It included passages like this:

 "Secondly, let us keep the issues where they are.
 The issue is injustice.
 The issue is the refusal of Memphis to be fair and honest in its dealings with its public servants, who happen to be sanitation workers.
 Now, we've got to keep attention on that.
 That's always the problem with a little violence.
 You know what happened the other day, and the press dealt only with the window-breaking.
 I read the articles.
 They very seldom got around to mentioning the fact that one thousand, three hundred sanitation workers were on strike, and that Memphis is not being fair to them, and that Mayor Loeb is in dire need of a doctor.
-They didn't get around to that."
+They didn't get around to that."and also this:

 Now about injunctions: We have an injunction and we're going into court tomorrow morning to fight this illegal, unconstitutional injunction.
 All we say to America is, "Be true to what you said on paper."
 If I lived in China or even Russia, or any totalitarian country, maybe I could understand the denial of certain basic First Amendment privileges, because they hadn't committed themselves to that over there.
 But somewhere I read of the freedom of assembly.
 Somewhere I read of the freedom of speech.
 Somewhere I read of the freedom of the press.
 Somewhere I read that the greatness of America is the right to protest for right.
 And so just as I say, we aren't going to let any injunction turn us around."